-Stellenbosch is not only renowned for its award winning blends, but is known for its innovation in how it presents these wines and the region to the world.
+Travel to Stellenbosch is more than about just sampling its renowned, award winning blends, but to see it for its innovation in how it presents these wines and the region to the world.
 The concept of wine tasting is changing, attracting a younger crowd, those with a sweeter tooth, and those looking to combine with adventurous activities and modern, quirky dining concepts.

 Just remember…you saw it in Stellenbosch first.